JeffJetton/atari-examples/02 A Very Bare-Bones Program.md

 ## Line 5

 Next we have a “jump” instruction.
-If you grew up writing old-school BASIC, you can think of it as a GOTO statement.
+If you grew up writing old-school BASIC or FORTAN, you can think of it as a GOTO statement.

 ```assembly
         jmp $F000